-In order to acquire information on habitat present within and adjacent to the area of the proposed development, field investigations were carried out on May 24, 2019 by E. Pohanka of McIntosh Perry as well as June 8, 17, and 22, 2019 by H. Lunn (Table 1).
+In order to acquire information on habitat present within and adjacent to the area of the proposed development, field investigations were carried out on May 24, 2019 by E. Pohanka of McIntosh Perry as well as June 8, 17, and 22, 2019 by H. Lunn and July 15, 2022 by J. King (Table 1).
 The field investigations were carried out within the undeveloped and cleared areas of the subject property.
 The area surveyed will be hereafter referred to in this report as the "study area."
 The field investigation was conducted to provide an inventory and assessment of the natural heritage features of the study area.
 The field investigation included the identification of the following features within the study area: